digital-land/specification/content/specification/tree-preservation-order.md

         - field: start-date
           description: the <a href="#date">date</a> the tree preservation order came into force
         - field: end-date
-          description: the <a href="#date">date</a> the tree preservation order ended or leave blank if the zone is still active
+          description: the <a href="#date">date</a> the tree preservation order was revoked.
+Leave blank if the TPO is still active
     - dataset: tree-preservation-zone
       name: tree preservation zone
       fields: